nikvo1/napari-nuclephaser/docs/Widgets/Calibrate with DAPI.rst

 **Sahi overlap** field is a part of sliced inference parameters.
 It's an optional parameter, learn more at :doc:`page about sliced inference </General information/Sliced inference overview>`.

-**Save folder** is used for selecting a folder in which the calibration plot and metadata.txt files will be saved.
-Inside this folder, a subfolder will be created with Expereiment name.

-**Experiment name** is used for setting up the subfolder name in **Save folder** for saving the results.
-If such folder already exists, will create another subfolder with *Experiment name1* or *Experiment name2* etc.